justinnoah/packages/README.md

 # packages
 Artix system and world packages

-### Maintainers
+### Notes for maintainers

 The packages git follows the archlinux svn structure.
+It contains both `[core]` and `[extra]` PKGBUILDs, `[system]` and `[world]` in Artix respectively.
+Packages from `[community]` are accommodated in the `packages-galaxy` git tree.

-It contains both core and extra PKGBUILD
+Each package directory consists of a trunk and repos subdirectories.
+Artix packages get updated from upstream Arch in trunk (using `buildtree -s`) and any necessary modifications are performed there.
+Once done, the maintainer can commit/push the updated package into its destination repo and only then the build server will pick up the update and attempt to build the package (i.e. as long as the changes remain in trunk, nothing leaves the room).
+It's recommended to copy `/etc/artools/artools.conf` to `~/.config/artools/artools.conf` and set the _workspace_dir_ option to a place with a few spare GBs of space.

-Each package folder consists of a trunk and repos directory The package will always be updated in trunk, and then based on trunk action taken in the repos directory.
+Here's an overview of `buildtree`:
 ~~~
-$ buildtree -h
+% buildtree -h
 Usage: buildtree [options]
     -p <pkg>      Package name
     -s            Clone or pull repos